Horse64/core.horse64.org/docs/Language Specs/Overview.md

 Major design goals of Horse64 are:

-- As approachable as possible for beginners, without sacrificing big project use.
+- As approachable as possible for beginners, without sacrificing big project suitability.

-- As clean and minimal as possible, without sacrificing big project use.
+- As clean and minimal as possible, without sacrificing big project suitability.

 - The basic tooling should be portable and easy to install and modify.
-  *(This is why the compiler is custom, without LLVM or bison use.)*
+  *(This is why the compiler is custom, without LLVM or bison or any similar external tooling.)*

 - Main focus is easy desktop app and server app creation.